-If you’ve never tried fajitas – or if you’ve only sampled the takeaway version – you’re in for a treat with these.
+If you’ve never tried fajitas – or if you’ve only sampled the takeaway version – you’re in for a treat with these bad boys!

 Fajitas are refreshing and filling plus they’re full of phytonutrients, protein, good fat and fibre.
-And the herbs make them pop.
+All the things and the herbs make them pop.

 However, there’s a lot of fear of carbs but that’s usually referring to ‘refined’ carbohydrates.
 See below under tortillas.